theowenyoung/archive-actionsflow/docs/index.md

           value3: ${{on.rss.outputs.link}}
 ```

-For more information about quick started, see [Getting Started](/docs/getting-started.md)

-For more information about the Actionsflow triggers, see [Triggers](/docs/triggers.md)

 For more information about the Actionsflow workflow file, see the
 [Actionsflow workflow reference](/docs/reference.md).

+For more information about the Actionsflow triggers, see [Triggers](/docs/triggers.md)

-You can learn more about use cases in [Examples](https://github.com/actionsflow/actionsflow/tree/master/examples/workflows).
+For more information about use cases, see [Examples](https://github.com/actionsflow/actionsflow/tree/master/examples/workflows).

 For more questions about Actionsflow, see [FAQs](/docs/faqs.md)